 7. Provide feedback: This can be a test, quiz, or verbal comments.
-The feedback needs to be specific, not, “you are doing a good job.”
+The feedback needs to be specific, rather than something similar to “you are doing a good job.”
 Tell them why they are doing a good job and/or provide specific guidance.

-8. Assess performance: Test to determine if the lesson has been learned and provide general progress information.
+8. Assess performance: Evaluate the learners to determine if the lesson has been learned and provide general progress information.

-9. Enhance retention and transfer: Inform the learner about similar problem situations, provide additional practice, put the learner in a transfer situation, review the lesson.
+9. Enhance retention and transfer: Inform the learners about similar problem situations, provide additional practice (see over-learning below), put the learners in a learning transfer situation, and review the lesson.

-The Army Research Institute on Behavioral & Social Sciences completed a meta-analysis of the effects of over-learning — additional training for the learner that occurs after the learner has reached proficiency on the task.
+The Army Research Institute on Behavioral and Social Sciences (Zipperer, Klein, Fitzgerald, Kinnison, Graham, 2003) completed a meta-analysis of the effects of over-learning — additional training for the learner that occurs after the learner has reached proficiency on the task.

 Bandura, A. (1997).
 Social Learning Theory.
 Englewood Cliffs, NJ: Prentice Hall.

 Butler, A.C.
 (2010).
 Repeated testing produces superior transfer of learning relative to repeated studying.
 Journal of Experimental Psychology: Learning, Memory, and Cognition, Vol 36(5).

 Collins, A., Brown, J.S., Holum, A. (1991).
 Cognitive apprenticeship: Making thinking visible.
 American Educator, 6-46.